ozgekucukbayram/Algorithm-Games/README.md

 - **Frontend:** HTML, CSS, JavaScript
 - **Backend:** Python (Flask)
-- **Artifacts:** Cards, tokens, printed materials
+- **Game Artifacts:** Cards, tokens, backpack visuals, leaderboard
-- **Game UI:** Responsive layout with timer, scoring, and instructions
+- **Tools:** Visual Studio Code, JSON for data

 ---

-## 🧪 Evaluation & Feedback
+## 📊 Evaluation & Assessment

-- **Performance Metrics:** Step count, correctness, task completion
-- **Assessment Methods:** Self-assessment, peer review, rubric scoring
-- **Student Feedback:** Collected via survey after gameplay
+- **Indicators:** Task accuracy, step count, correct algorithm execution
+- **Methods:** Rubrics, peer/self-assessment, logs
+- **Logging:** Tracks user attempts, retries, task times, and results
+- **Leaderboard:** Updated after each task based on efficiency scores

 ---

-## 📈 Future Improvements
+## 🔄 Continuous Improvement

+Planned future features:
-- Add new algorithms like **Quick Sort**, **Merge Sort**
+- New algorithms like **Merge Sort** and **Quick Sort**
-- Mobile adaptation and real-time multiplayer
+- Mobile game versions
-- Tournaments across schools or universities
+- Real-time tournaments across schools

 ---

-## 👩‍💻 Team Binary Blossoms
+## 👥 Team Binary Blossoms

-- **Özge Küçükbayram** - 2000004664@stu.iku.edu.tr
-- **Hayal İldeniz İnanç** - 2100005804@stu.iku.edu.tr
+- **Hayal İldeniz İnanç**

+- **Özge Küçükbayram**

 ---

 ## 📄 License

-This project is for educational purposes and part of a university course project.
-You are welcome to fork, improve, and use the code with proper attribution.
+This project is part of the SEN4012 coursework and is intended for educational purposes.
+Fork, share, and enhance with credit to the creators!

 ---

-## ⭐ Give us a Star!
+## ⭐ Like the Project?

-If you like the project or found it useful for teaching algorithms, please give it a ⭐ on GitHub!
+If you enjoyed learning algorithms through play, leave us a ⭐ on GitHub and share your feedback!